 What to Do

 Prior to Procedure

-Check for responsiveness.
-Tap the infant to check for responsiveness.
-Call the infant's name if you know it.
-If the infant is unresponsive, follow these steps:
+Check for safety at the scene.
+Tap the infant and call the infant's name.
+If the infant does not respond or breathe normally, follow these steps:

-- Place 2 fingers on the center of the chest just below the nipple line.
+- Place 2 fingers on the middle chest just below the nipple.

 - Cover the infant's nose and mouth with your mouth.

-- Breathe 2 puffs of air into his mouth and nose.
-Breathe just until you see the chest rise.
+- Breathe 2 puffs of air into the infant's mouth and nose.
+Breathe until you see the chest rise.
 Breaths should be about 1 second each.

 - If medical help has not been called, call after 5 cycles of CPR (about 2 minutes).
-Call even if the infant is responding and is breathing on their own.
+Call even if the infant is awake and breathing.

-- Continue cycles of 30 compressions and 2 breaths until the AED is brought to you, medical personnel arrive, or the infant responds.
+- Continue cycles of 30 pushes and 2 breaths—until the AED is brought to you, medical help arrives, or the infant responds.